millionscard/empyr-react-native-bridge/README.md

 yarn add empyr-react-native-bridge
 ```

-Next link dependencies (not required if using react native >= 0.60)
+If using react native < 0.60, you will have to link dependencies.

 ```
 react-native link